arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 * How to use `for`, `while`, and `do while` loops to repeat actions.
 * How to use the `break` and `continue` keywords.
 * How to use a `switch`.
-* What an array is.
-* Strings and arrays.
-* How to index an array.
-* How to traverse an array.
-* Arrays and nestability.

 ## Boolean Expressions